testcontainers/testcontainers-node/docs/features/containers.md

 ## Exposing container ports

-You can provide the ports you want to expose from the container:
+Specify which container ports you want accessible by the host:

 ```javascript
 const container = await new GenericContainer("alpine")